ThaddaeusWiedemer/thaddaeuswiedemer.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a 4th-year PhD student in the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/).
-I have worked on generalization, robustness, and benchmarking for large vision-language, language, and video models.
+I'm a 4th-year PhD student in the [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/), currently interning at [Google Deepmind Toronto](https://deepmind.google/).
+Most of my PhD focused on generalization, robustness, and benchmarking for large vision-language, language, and video models.

 My current research investigates _how generative video models can be used for multi-modal reasoning_ and _how post-training can be leveraged for exploration beyond the pretraining data_.